Execution Plans and IPC Workers

 #> evaluation_mode: scalar

-#> signature: r_plus_one_c(INTEGER) -> INTEGERFor concurrent execution demonstrations, set the matching plan again before query execution so the native runtime backend and DuckDB thread settings match the UDF metadata being exercised.
+#> signature: r_plus_one(INTEGER) -> INTEGERFor concurrent in-process execution, set the same plan again with wider DuckDB thread settings before running queries, so the native runtime backend matches the UDF metadata being exercised.
+R work still drains on the recorded R thread.

 rducks_set_execution_plan(